Iyouboushi/mIRC-BattleArena/battlearena/documentation/README.txt

 - Fixed a bug in which enhancement skills (0 cost) would show up in !shop list skills
 - Fixed a bug where using !misc items multiple times would cause duplicates to show up
 - Fixed a bug where NPCs/trusts could survive no-npc/no-trust battle conditions on uncapped portals
+- Fixed a bug that was preventing accessories with more than one type working correctly.
+- Fixed a bug with the techonly AI types
 - Fixed an issue where certain battle types could override mimic battles
 - Fixed an issue where portal items were being cut off
 - Fixed an issue with absorb inside of dungeons and torment